 However, it could have been much longer too and regular readers will have seen numerous stories of 3 – 5 year “gestations”, so as always, getting it right is more important than getting it done… Their careful analysis hasn’t placed them behind the wave, but in a position to truly understand how and what they wanted to achieve, in order to fulfil a long term vision and go about making it a reality.
 Thankfully, their prudent steps were (gladly) sped up by their decision to work with well established and extraordinarily well-practised craft distillers on the other side of the country.

-Colonsay Gin was designed and is (at the time of writing) distilled by Tony Reeman-Clarke of Strathearn Distillery.
+Colonsay Gin was designed by Tony Reeman-Clarke of Strathearn Distillery.
 The Geekies gave him the flavour profile they wanted to achieve and he set to work.
 Their first attempt was close, their second closer, the third was banging at the door and the fourth was perfect.
+While the Gin beat its pretty feet across the UK, the distilling remained at Strathean, but in Spring 2018, with momentum in full swing and licensing in place, Wild Thyme took all of their distilling in house.

 The botanicals that form the recipe for Colonsay Gin are: juniper, angelica root, calamus root, coriander, liquorice, orange peel and orris.
 These botanicals are added to a grain neutral spirit that has been cut down to an ABV in the high 40’s% and left to macerate inside Strathearn’s 100l copper sill for half an hour.